-50. The manager may prepare a Request for Proposal (RFP) or select a vendor based on their expertise and ability to complete the work.
+50. If it's outsourced, the manager may prepare a Request for Proposal (RFP) or select a vendor based on their expertise and ability to complete the work.
 The project manager must prepare an independent estimate prior to requesting any proposals.
 The proposal is forwarded to the Research Program Manager for review and approval.
 The project manager then negotiates the final proposal, prepares the contract, and forwards it to the contracting officer (chief engineer) for signature.